fbl-church/fbl-church-microservice/README.md

 - Commit message should have a purpose and link to the ticket you are working on so blind commits aren't added to the repository.
 - An Example would be, say the ticket being worked on as an issue id of 1 that was adding a table to the database.
 The format would be as follows:
-  - `AWANA-1: Added new table to awana_db_dev table`
+  - `FBL-Church-1: Added new table to fbl_church_dev table`
-- It should be prefixed with `AWANA` (Project is Awana project) followed by the issue number and then the message
+- It should be prefixed with `FBL-Church` (Project is FBL Church project) followed by the issue number and then the message

 ### Built With